Tipping on Amtrak Trains

 Tipping On Amtrak Trains: What You Need To Know

-Tipping on Amtrak is not required, but it is a thoughtful way to show appreciation to the staff who enhance your travel experience.
-Generally, passengers provide tips to attendants but not conductors and engineers unless you have a helpful conductor.
+Tipping on Amtrak is not mandatory, but it is a considerate way to show appreciation to the staff who enhance your travel experience.
+Typically, passengers give tips to attendants but not to conductors and engineers unless you have a helpful conductor.

 Amtrak Car attendant and passenger in a Amtrak accessible room.